qbcubed3/CS-260-startup/README.md

 **WebSocket** - The statistics page also has a placeholder from this because websocket will be used to update the statistics and then also ping peope to remind them to do the daily survey.

+### CSS Deliverable

+**Properly Styled CSS header, footer, main** - Done

+**Properly Styled CSS Navigation Elements** - Put at the side in a navigation menu, and change when hovered over

+**Responsive to Window Resizing** - All elements change to fit the size of the current window

+**Properly Styled CSS Application Elements** - Used CSS to change the look of checkboxes, text boxes, range meter, etc.

+**Properly Styled CSS Text Elements** - Used CSS to make text look cleaner and changed color in some spots

+**Properly styled CSS Application Images** - used CSS in order to put images where I want them to be on my webpage using flexboxes.